derlin/rickroller/README.md

 <!-- TOC --><a name="pushing-docker-images-to-both-docker-hub-and-github-registry"></a>
 ### Pushing docker images to both Docker Hub and GitHub Registry

-In the first iterations of the reusable docker build/push workflow, I only pushed to `ghcr.io`.
+In the first iteration of the reusable docker build/push workflow, I only pushed to `ghcr.io`.
 Then came the wish to also push to Docker Hub, but only "meaningful" tags: `latest`, and release-related.
 In other words, tags for ghcr.io and docker.io are **different**.
 I tried multiple approaches and finally came up with a good-enough solution.
 The idea: